jf-m/earning-machine/README.md

 -------------
 # 4. Running the stack

-To run the stack and start earning money, execute the following command in this project directory:
+To run the stack and start earning money, execute the following command in this project directory (`earning-machine`):

 `docker-compose up -d`

 -------------
 # 5. Support

+If you have any questions, feel free to open an issue here, I'll answer.

 If you like this project, use the referral links provided on this README.md file to support it.